Harshal-DS/Trader-performance-and-market-sentiment/README.md

-There are two file of Trader Performance and market sentiment project .
+There are two file of Trader Performance and market sentiment project.

- First is pdf file of python jupyter notebook and second one is repective python file
+First is pdf file of python jupyter notebook and second one is repective python file.